FL Studio is the total package for professional music producers and beatmakers alike.

 Plus, crystal preamps and A/D converters designed to create the best audio recordings yet.

-This sound card is an affordable and simple way to start recording and editing music.
+This audio interface is an affordable and simple way to start recording and editing music.

-It is our favorite when it comes to beginners and budget-minded producers.
+It is our favorite audio interface for FL Studio when it comes to beginners and budget-minded producers.
 This device has everything you NEED to get started.

-- Works with recording tools such as Ableton Live, and Avid Pro Tools and more
+- Works with recording tools such as Ableton Live, Avid Pro Tools, and more

 - Has a max sample rate of 48 kHz